Nenagh: Nenagh Castle

-The circular keep is over thirty metres high and its base has a diameter of sixteen metres.
+The circular keep is over thirty metres high, and its base has a diameter of sixteen metres.
 It is one of the finest of its kind in Ireland.
 The crown of crenellations and ring of clerestory windows were added at the instigation of Bishop Michael Flannery in 1861.
 The intention was that the keep would become the Bell tower of a Pugin-designed cathedral that was never built.
-Though not true to historic character, these additions ensured the iconic status of the keep, and it now features on the logos of a number of local clubs and businesses including Nenagh Town Council.
+The keep now features on the logos of a number of local clubs and businesses including Nenagh Town Council.
 The castle and grounds were extensively renovated between 2009 and 2013.
 This project was aimed to position the castle as a key tourist attraction in the area.
 It is now open to the public.

 Other historic buildings

-The old jail, with its octagonal governor's residence, is now an historic monument.
+The old jail, with its octagonal governor's residence, is now a historic monument.
 Only one jail block remains intact.
 The Governor's Residence and jail gatehouse house Nenagh & District Heritage Centre.

 Nenagh Courthouse was built in 1843 to the design of architect John B. Keane.
 The design was similar to his previous courthouse in Tullamore, which in turn followed William Morrison's designs for Carlow and Tralee.
-In 2002 the grounds of the refurbished courthouse became the site of bronze sculptures of Matt McGrath, Bob Tisdall and Johnny Hayes, three Olympic gold medalists with Nenagh links.
+In 2002, the grounds of the refurbished courthouse became the site of bronze sculptures of Matt McGrath, Bob Tisdall and Johnny Hayes, three Olympic gold medalists with Nenagh links.
 After the county council moved to their new Civic Offices in 2005, the courthouse was subsequently refurbished.